JonathanSolvesProblems/robotics-prototype/robot/rospackages/README.md

 ## cv_camera

 ### Description
-This node is not homemade.
+This node relies on a git submodule.
 It's used to connect to USB cameras and publish their feed to ROS.

 ## web_video_server

 ### Description
-This node is not homemade.
+This node relies on a git submodule.
 It's used to host camera feeds in a server which can be accessed by a webpage.

+### Setup

+## tf2_web_republisher

+### Description
+This node relies on a git submodule.
+It's used for the arm vision.

+### Setup
+`sudo apt-get install ros-kinetic-tf2-ros`